loubator/MultiRNAflow/README.md

 Our R package MultiRNAflow, built from the R package DESeq2 , provides an easy to use unified framework allowing to automatically make both unsupervised and supervised (DE) analysis for datasets with an arbitrary number of biological conditions and time points.
+Specifically, our package realizes:

 In particular, our code makes a deep downstream analysis of DE information, e.g. identifying temporal patterns across biological